This Agile Project Management (online) course is for anyone with an interest in completing projects quickly and efficiently.

-This course will be delivered live from our broadcast studio in Oxford, with opportunities to ask questions during the sessions, as well as via the online collaboration environments throughout the course.
+This course will be delivered live from our purpose-built broadcast studio, with opportunities to ask questions during the sessions, as well as via the online collaboration environments throughout the course.

 All times listed are UK times.
 A world clock and time zone converter can be found here: https://bit.ly/3bSPu6D

 This is a ‘virtual classroom’ course.
 To replicate the experience of a classroom, the sessions are ‘live’ and are not recorded.